fourmolu/fourmolu/README.md

 * Idempotence: formatting already formatted code doesn't change it.
 * Be well-tested and robust to the point that it can be used in large projects without exposing unfortunate, disappointing bugs here and there.
 * ~~Implementing one “true” formatting style which admits no configuration.~~ We allow configuration of various parameters, via CLI options or config files.
-We encourage contributions which add further flexibility, so long as they don't unduly complicate the implementation.
+We encourage any contributions which add further flexibility.

 ## Configuration